A Guide to Beer Fermentation

 Temperature control is a super-important part of fermentation and can easily make some of the most significant changes in fermentation – both in quality of the finished product and the fermentation time.

-Different temperatures can affect the fermentation ability of different yeasts.
+Every yeast strain has a temperature range they work best in.
+Different temperatures within that range can affect the fermentation ability of different yeasts.
 Typically the cooler the temperature, the slower the yeast will work, and the warmer the faster.

-The general rule is the hotter the fermentation the more likely you are to get off-flavours and unwanted attributes in the beer.
-If using cooler temperatures, you can sometimes experience stalling, extended timeframes or challenges with getting to the normal level of fermentation.
+The general rule is the hotter the fermentation – especially outside of the yeasts stated temperature range – the more likely you are to get off-flavours and unwanted attributes in the beer.
+If using cooler temperatures – especially outside of the yeasts stated temperature range – you can sometimes experience stalling, extended timeframes or challenges with getting to the normal level of fermentation.
 Yeast strains like Kviek are the exception along with certain styles like wheat beers and Saisons.

 The basic rule of thumb for fermentation temperatures

 This rule can differ, as mentioned above, for styles such as wheat beers and Saisons.
-These are often fermented around 27 °C to get more phenolic and peppery notes that the styles are well known for.
+These often require more complex fermentation procedures.

 How do I know when my beer is finished fermenting?